Las Vegas Raiders vs. Denver Broncos NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Sunday's over/under is 0.3 points lower than the two team's combined 41.8 points per game average.

-- These two squads surrender a combined 44.1 points per game, 2.6 more than this contest's over/under.
+- The 44.1 points per game these two squads have allowed to opponents this season are 2.6 more than the 41.5 over/under in this contest.

-- The average total in Raiders games this season is 48.0, 6.5 points more than Sunday's over/under of 41.5.
+- The average total in Raiders games this season is 48.0, 6.5 points more than Sunday's total of 41.5.

-- The 44.1 PPG average total in Broncos games this season is 2.6 points more than this game's over/under.
+- In 2021, games involving the Broncos have averaged a total of 44.1 points, 2.6 more than the set total in this contest.

 Raiders stats and trends

-- This season, the Raiders have just one ATS win in six games as a favorite of 1.5 points or more.
+- The Raiders have been favored by 1 point or more six times this season and covered the spread in one of them.

-- Las Vegas' games this year have eclipsed the over/under seven times in 14 opportunities (50%).
+- Las Vegas' games this year have gone over the total in seven out of 14 opportunities (50%).

-- Las Vegas is 5-1 against the spread and 6-0 overall in games when it records more than 17.4 points.
+- When Las Vegas puts up more than 17.4 points, it is 5-1 against the spread and 6-0 overall.

-- When Las Vegas picks up over 319.4 yards, the team is 5-3 against the spread and 7-1 overall.
+- When Las Vegas picks up more than 319.4 yards, the team is 5-3 against the spread and 7-1 overall.

-- The Raiders have turned the ball over 19 times this season, three more turnovers than the Broncos have forced (16).
+- The Raiders have turned the ball over three more times (19 total) than the Broncos have forced a turnover (16) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Broncos.